gotchoices/MyCHIPs/doc/learn-tally.md

   - Digital signature of Vendor (indicates binding acceptance of the tally)
   - Digital signature of Client
   - A list of transactions (chits), that total to the net indebtedness
-  - A list of unilateral (one party) amendments to the lift
+  - A list of unilateral (one party) amendments (or settings) to the lift

 Each atomic change to the amount owing (transaction) is referred to as a ["chit"](https://www.dictionary.com/browse/chit) and includes: